CHAPTER 10E

 10E.20 Records and Recordkeeping.

 (a) Each commercial cannabis business shall maintain accurate books and records in an electronic format, detailing all of the revenues and expenses of the business, and all of its assets and liabilities.
 On no less than an annual basis (at or before the time of the renewal of a commercial cannabis business permit issued pursuant to this Chapter), or at any time upon reasonable request of the City, each commercial cannabis business shall file a sworn statement detailing the number of sales by the commercial cannabis business during the previous twelve-month period (or shorter period based upon the timing of the request), provided on a per-month basis.
 The statement shall also include gross sales for each month, and all applicable taxes and fees paid or due to be paid.
-On an annual basis, the owner shall submit to the City a financial audit of the business’s operations conducted by an independent certified public accountant.
+On an annual basis, no later than March 31st of each year, the owner shall submit to the City a financial audit of the business’s operations conducted by an independent certified public accountant.
 Each permittee shall be subject to a regulatory compliance review and financial audit as determined by the City Manager.

 (b) Each commercial cannabis business shall maintain a current register of the names and contact information (including the address and telephone number) of anyone owning or holding an interest in the commercial cannabis business, and separately of all the officers, managers, employees, agents and volunteers currently employed or otherwise engaged by the commercial cannabis business.
 The register required by this paragraph shall be provided to the City Manager upon reasonable request.